wjhopper/PBS-R-Manual/advice.md

 There are several small data sets included in base R that are useful for quick demos.
 Since they are part of base R, it is not necessary to load these packages; just type and enter their name in the console to view them.

+Note that the descriptions and summary statistics shown for each dataset were computed using the `skim()` function from the `skimr` pacakge.

 #### iris

 The `iris` data set gives the lengths and widths of the sepals and petals of 50 irises from each of three different species: